9dots/tech-and-tape/t&t/pixelbots/emoji/lesson-plans/lesson-4/lesson.md

   <iconp type='question'>Who discovered the first bug in Harvard’s Mark 2 computer?</iconp>
   <iconp type='answer'>Grace Hopper</iconp>

->>“Now let’s reflect using emojis and hashtags.
-Take 30 seconds to draw how you felt about today’s lesson using an emoji (pause for 30 seconds).
-Take 30 seconds to write how you feel today using a hashtag! (pause for 30 seconds).
-Now turn in pairs and share your responses.”
+  >>"Now let’s reflect about today's lesson.
+Take a minute to draw an emoji OR write a hashtag! (pause for 1 minute).
+Now turn in pairs and share your responses to these questions.
+Good job today coders!"

 <note>![slides](./images/review.png)
 ![slides](./images/reflect.png)</note>